-The 2017 Annual Drinking Water Quality Report
+The 2019 Annual Drinking Water Quality Report

 AGASSIZ WATER USERS DISTRICT

-Our public water system, in cooperation with the North Dakota Department of Health, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
-Based on the information from these elements, the North Dakota Department of Health has determined that our source water is not susceptible to potential contaminants.
+Our public water system, in cooperation with the North Dakota Department of Health, has completed the delineation and contaminant/land use inventory elements of the North Dakota source Water Protection Program.
+Based on the information from these elements, the North Dakota Department of Health has determined that our source water is “not susceptible” to potential contaminants.

-If you have any questions about this report or concerning your water utility, please contact Clark Cronquist, our manager, at (701) 869-2690.
+If you have any questions about this report or concerning your water utility, please contact John Eaton, Manager, 217 Main Ave., Gilby, ND 58235, or call (701) 869-2690.
+If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call John at the number listed above.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at the Agassiz Water Users District office in Gilby on the third Wednesday of the month at 7:00PM.
-If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call Clark Cronquist at our office number.
+They are held on the third Wednesday of each month at 7:00 P.M. at our office in Gilby, North Dakota.

 Contaminants that may be present in source water include:

 Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.

-Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water, industrial or domestic wastewater discharges, oil production, mining or farming.
+Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water, industrial or domestic wastewater discharges, oil production, mining or farming.

 Pesticides and herbicides, which come from a variety of sources such as agriculture, urban storm water runoff and residential uses.

-Organic chemical contaminants, including synthetic and volatile chemicals, which are by-products of industrial processes and petroleum production, and can, also, come from gas stations, urban storm water runoff and septic systems.
+Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can, also, come from gas stations, urban storm water runoff and septic systems.

-Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-In Order to ensure that the tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations, which limit the amounts of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.

-Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years, or a single penny in $10,000.
+Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in $10,000.

-Parts per billion (ppb) or Micrograms per liter (ug/l) - one part per billion corresponds to one minute in 2,000 years or a single penny in $10,000,000.
+Parts per billion (ppb) or Micrograms per liter (mg/l) - one part per billion corresponds to one minute in 2,000 years, or a single penny in $10,000,000.

 Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Maximum Contaminant Level (MCL) – The “Maximum Allowed” (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to MCLGs as feasible using the best available treatment technology.
+Maximum Contaminant Level - The “Maximum Allowed” (MCL) is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.